 A person with dementia can register an LPA if they have mental capacity.
 If mental capacity is lost after the forms are signed but before registering, the attorney can register the LPA.
 It is advisable to register as soon as the forms are filled in, so that any errors on the form can be picked up and corrected.
 If errors are discovered after the person is judged to have lost capacity, the LPA cannot be registered.

 It usually takes between eight and ten weeks to register an LPA if there are no mistakes in the application.
 This includes a four week ‘cooling off’ period when anyone named in the form can change their minds about their involvement.
-The LPA cannot be used during this time.
+The LPA is not a valid document (ie ‘live’) during this time.
 Once it is registered, the Office of the Public Guardian will send a Registration Notice to both the applicant and the attorney to let them know.

 Once the LPA is registered